Bira/octopus-carnival/_drafts/wir-mm3-4e-weaver.md

 automatic 10 fire damage to all enemies adjacent to it.

 Also as a minor action, it can wield its chromatic disk and cast **Extract Arcane Soul** (recharge 5+).
-This deals psychic damage and dazes (save ends).
+This can only target characters with arcane powers.
+It deals psychic damage and dazes (save ends).
 On a miss it deals half damage.
 Hit or miss, the weaver regains 20 HP.
 So this doesn't extract your whole soul, just a bit of your life force.
 It's still bad news!

 They also have a standard action attack: **Chilling Echo** can be used to automatically deal 15 cold damage to all creatures the spell weaver has damaged